Our Governance Structure

 2021-2022 Church Year Key Elements

-Additionally, the Board set operational and aspirational goals for itself which can be found here:
+Additionally, the Board set operational goals for itself which can be found here: